 Documentation - Gallery Setting

-Being that the piece is site-responsive, when installed within the context-connotation of the 'white cube' of the art gallery, how do such insights carry?
+Being that the piece is site-responsive, when installed within the context-connotation of the 'white cube' of the art gallery, how do such perceptive insights carry?
 Might it's placement here bring to mind the proposition that all objects (even art-objects) bring with them arbitrary (human-made) value systems?
-How does the spectators experience change in viewing their mediated body in a gallery space, versus an outdoors environment?
+How does the spectators experience change in viewing their mediated body in a gallery space, versus in an outdoors environment?
 How 'real' is the art gallery?

-Zen for VR aims to create conversation about experiencing experience itself through such inquiry.
+Zen for VR aims to create conversation about such inquiries.

 *To be clear, I am not claiming to be a Zen master by any means.
 I am simply a student of different ways of perceiving reality.
 Frameworks found within Quantum physics, cognitive science, and Eastern mysticism interest me the most.
 Though they are from different sides of the perceptive coin, in their own ways, they each seem to point towards the role of the spectator in manifesting their own reality.
 I am also fond of the Koan (or mondo) in Zen writings.
 Often parsimonious and full of insight, they are usually ironically oblique riddles and paradoxical puzzles that place the

 student into contemplation.
 Once a 'non-understanding' is reached,

 there is often an epiphany or moment of enlightenment.